andriyrachkovan/Open-Firmware-for-atmega16u2/README.md

 This firmware is released under the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 See the [LICENSE](LICENSE) file for details.

-Contact us if you have any questions or need assistance.
+Contact us at [andriy.rachkovan@gmail.com](mailto:andriy.rachkovan@gmail.com) if you have any questions or need assistance.

 Happy coding!